 With MPEG-1, the data rate is constant.
 MPEG-2 on the other hand allows variable data rates.

 It allocates data according to the type of scene in a video.
-More data is allocated for fast motion scenes to ensure smooth playback,
+More data is allocated for fast-motion scenes to ensure smoother playback,

 For ‘calmer’ talking head scenes, the data rate is reduced.
 This frees up more space on the disc.